reframe-hpc/reframe/docs/manpage.rst

    The ``FILE`` argument may contain the special placeholder ``{sessionid}``, in which case ReFrame will generate a new report each time it is run by appending a counter to the report file.

-   This option can also be set using the :envvar:`RFM_REPORT_FILE` environment variable or the :js:attr:`report_file` general configuration parameter.
+   This option can also be set using the :envvar:`RFM_REPORT_FILE` environment variable or the :attr:`~config.general.report_file` general configuration parameter.

    .. versionadded:: 3.1